rennaa3/opto-lounge/README.md

 ## Content:

 * Content was written by me.
+I had some help from a family friend in assisting and reviewing Javascript and media queries.

 ## Media:

 * Images were sourced from Adobe Stock and Freepik.
-* A personal image of my hair was included.
 * The logo was sourced using a template from Canvas.

 ## Acknowledgements

 * My tutor at Code Institute, Ebad, for his encouraging support and flexibility.